Singapore is one of the countries which come under the category for ease of doing business. Hen...

 One-person Company is the company, where there is only one Promoter/founder.
-As per the Companies Act 2013, One-person Company is the important milestones to encourage self-employment with a backbone of India’s legal system.
+As per the Companies Act 2013, One-Person-Company is the important milestones to encourage self-employment with a backbone of India’s legal system.

-One Person Company only requires 1 member and in, case of death or any other incapacity of the original member (1 nominee, who becomes the member of the company).
+One Person Company requires only 1 member and in, case of death or any other incapacity of the original member (1 nominee, who becomes the member of the company).

 Note – Here, member refers to someone who subscribes to Memorandum and has their name in the Register of members and holds shares of the company with their name in the records of depository.